k3ybladewielder/gen_apps/README.md

-# gen_apps
-An introduction to Building Generative AI Applications with Gradio
+# An introduction to Building Generative AI Applications with Gradio

 # Apps
 - Chatbot